 Students living in Christiana Towers and Graduate Student and Family Housing (Conover Apartments or Graduate House) do not need to register for a course to remain in their current residence during Winter Session.

-Yes, but only if you are an Associate of Arts student on another campus and will be taking a Newark campus class during winter session.
-There is an additional $500 housing fee and a special housing application that is due by December 6.
-All others must either have lived on-campus either during the fall semester or have an application on file with a signed Housing Agreement for the Spring semester.
+Yes, but only if you are an Associate in Arts student on another campus and will be taking a Newark campus class during winter session.
+There is an additional $500 housing fee and a special housing application that is due by December 5.
+All others must either have lived on-campus either during the fall semester or have an application on file with a signed Housing Contract for the Spring semester.

 Full information about room change procedures, including information on how to handle mid-year room changes is available on our Room Change page.